-- 7. The Council has accepted that the charging rates for small sites within the RDCS as submitted do not now conform to the revised PPG, as they do not take account of the 35% affordable housing requirements on all residential development sites within the District.
-I note that several representors have requested that the Council carry out further appraisals and produce modifications for consultation on this matter.
-However the Council does not consider that this is necessary and instead refers to their previous DCS, which set out rates for residential development in accordance with the Council's affordable housing policy.
-These previously proposed residential rates were: Low zone (1-2 dwellings) at £90 per sqm; low zone (3+dwellings) at £50 per sq m and high zone at £115 per sqm.
-Although the Council has not formally advanced any modifications on this matter, they have confirmed that they would be content to accept these charging rates should I be minded to recommend them within this report. - 8.
-Notwithstanding this, the basis for the Examination and this report is the RDCS which was submitted in March 2015.
-As such the Council proposes to include differential charging rates for residential development, based on a low value zone, high value zone and strategic site geographical areas.
+- 9. Notwithstanding this, the basis for the Examination and this report is the RDCS submitted in March 2015 as modified by the Statement of Modifications.
+As such the RDCS proposes to include differential charging rates for residential development, based on a low value zone, high value zone and strategic site geographical areas.
 The low and high zones are proposed to be further differentiated by the number of units.
-In summary the proposed residential rates are: - Low value zone (excluding assisted living housing): sites of 1-10 dwellings at £125 per sqm and sites of 11+ dwellings at £75 per sqm. - High value zone (excluding assisted living housing): sites of 1-10 dwellings at £165 per sqm and sites of 11+ dwellings at £115 per sqm. - Strategic sites at £0 per sqm. - 9.
+In summary the proposed residential rates are: - Low value zone (excluding assisted living housing): sites of 1-10 dwellings at £125 per sqm and sites of 11+ dwellings at £75 per sqm. - High value zone (excluding assisted living housing): sites of 1-10 dwellings at £165 per sqm and sites of 11+ dwellings at £115 per sqm. - Strategic sites (as listed) at £0 per sqm. - 10.
 The Council also proposes a District wide charge of £100 per sqm for development that would comprise wholly or mainly of convenience retail.
-A zero rate would apply to all other uses.

-10. In reaching my conclusions I have taken all consultation responses into account.
+A zero rate would apply to all other uses. - 11.
+In reaching my conclusions I have taken all consultation responses into account.